Private Investigator Cost

 1. What are the hourly fees of a private detective?

-Hourly rates vary depending on the place of the private detective office, the difficulty of investigation, and if the private detective will need assistance from other investigators.
+Hourly rates vary depending on the place of the private detective’s office, the difficulty of the investigation, and whether the private detective will need assistance from other investigators.

-All along the country, the fees range from about $40 to $100 per hour.
-The average hourly rate is about $50 – $55 per hour.
+All over the country, the fees range from about $75 to $200 per hour.
+The average hourly rate is about $100 – $175 per hour.
 Keep in mind that there may be some additional charges attached to the hourly rate.
-A common plus may be the mileage expenses that usually are around $0.45 per kilometer.
+A common plus may be the mileage expenses.

 This hourly rate may increase significantly if the services of another private detective are needed in order to complete your case.
 For example, if a private detective needs the assistance of an associate overseas, the hourly rate may increase.
 In other areas of the world, private detectives charge as much as $300 per hour.